 Diet and Nutrition

-With a Finnish Spitz, it’s important to stick to a strict diet using high-quality dog food packed with lean protein, fruits, and vegetables.
-Experts say this breed has an exceptionally high metabolism, which could mean they are prone to obesity when fed too much.
-On that note, avoid excessive treats (a few are fine) and table scraps or foods with a high-fat content.
+It’s important to stick to a strict diet using high-quality dog food packed with lean protein for your Finnish spitz.
+Like many dogs, this breed can become overweight when fed too many treats or allowed scraps of human food.
 Adhere to a daily regimen of low-fat, high-protein kibble appropriate for your dog’s age and size.